Victorian Garden by Cheryl Hurd

 Seating: Garden benches, seats, pavilions, garden seat trellis designs and gazebos were made as decorative as possible.
 Cast iron or "rustic" wood were the most commonly used materials.
 Seats were placed under trees along garden walks, and of course in pavilions and gazebos.
 Rattan and wicker furniture was used mainly on porches and in sun rooms of the house.

-About Author: Cheryl Hurd has been writing about the late Victorian Era for more than six years, and is the author of several "little books for Victorian pursuits", including the Victorian Yellow Pages, a mail order resource for Neo-Victorians.
-Cheryl was recently invited to lecture on Victorian domesticity at the Carnegie Museum in Pittsburgh, PA.
-Visit her website at www.teapotpress.com.
+About Author: Cheryl Hurd has been writing about the late Victorian Era for many years, and is the author of several "little books for Victorian pursuits", including Dressing up Victorian and the Victorian Yellow Pages, a mail order resource for Neo-Victorians.
+Cheryl was also invited to lecture on Victorian domesticity at the Carnegie Museum in Pittsburgh, PA.